Cph-ta181/TestSP2/README.md

 Then a integration test to test if the components are working as expectet in conjunction.

 ### 1.2 Catastrophic Failure
 Find a story where a software system defect had a bad outcome.
 Describe what happened.
 Can you find a test that would have prevented it?
+Therac-25 var en computer styret maskine til at styre dosis strålebehandling.
+En fejl der opstod når operatøren skiftede mellem valg af 2 typer stråling for hurtigt var skyld i at 6 personer mistede livet til en overdosis af stråling.
+Denne fejl opstod pga. race conditions i det fler-tråede software.
+Problemet ville nok være svært at forhindre bare ved hjælp af en specifik test-metode.
+Men der findes software til at hjælpe med at identificere potientielle race conditions.

 ## Two Katas
 ### String Utility